cdl-geneseo/geneseo-dictionary/S/Smurfless.md

 # Smurfless

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Smurfless

 Created by  Unknown User (arh11), last modified by  Unknown User (amb51) on Apr 29, 2015

 (adj)threatening; hopeless. &quot;This Geneseo Dictionary is a Smurfless and arduous task.
 I do not see us finishing it on time.&quot; Source: Dictionary of Geneseo English 1996.
 Obsolete in 2006 Dilluvio      2.
 (ADJ) Definition: Not being able to have sex for a long period of time. &quot;That guy hasn't been with a girl in months.
 That dude is smurfless.&quot; Bettina S-Z 2015